UmbrellaSampler/carnd-term1-2_traffic_sign_classifier/writeup.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-In order to avoid overfitting, I added dropout layers in the fully connected layers.
+In order to avoid overfitting, I added dropout layers to the fully connected layers.
 This led to a high and more comparable validation and training accuracy and thus to more robust model.

 * Which parameters were tuned?
 How were they adjusted and why?